alexhokl/notes/vim.md

 - `ctrl-n` to toggle NERDtree
 - `m1` to mark the current cursor position to register `1`
 - `'1` to jump to location stored in register `1`
+- `[s` to jump to the previous spelling error
+- `]s` to jump to the next spelling error
+- `z=` on a spelling error to show a list of spelling suggestions

 ##### Editing